JKLeckr/CupheadArchipelagoMod/README.md

 A mod for Cuphead!

-Cuphead Game: ([Steam](http://store.steampowered.com/app/268910/Cuphead/), [GOG](https://www.gog.com/game/cuphead))

-Archipelago: [GitHub](https://github.com/ArchipelagoMW/Archipelago)

-Archipelago AP World: [Archipelago Cuphead](https://github.com/JKLeckr/Archipelago-cuphead)
+## Intro

 This mod is designed to work with Archipelago, but it also adds extra features to the game as well.
 Parts can be enabled or disabled in the config.

 This mod is currently in the development phase and it is very very incomplete, so do not expect to make it out alive if you use it.
 Caveat Emptor!

+### Links

+Cuphead Game: ([Steam](http://store.steampowered.com/app/268910/Cuphead/), [GOG](https://www.gog.com/game/cuphead))

+Archipelago: [GitHub](https://github.com/ArchipelagoMW/Archipelago)

+Archipelago AP World: [Archipelago Cuphead](https://github.com/JKLeckr/Archipelago-cuphead)

 ## Install
 *Note: The install process is WIP, so it is not the most user-friendly.
 Also, during this stage of development there are no binary builds other than previews.
 See "Building."*